Update: If you need to supplement, check this out.

 - Crabs.
 The Alaskan King crab has 11.5µg of vitamin B12 per 100g.
 That means that an average leg (135g) will provide you with 15.5µg, 260% of the recommended daily intake!
 The Dungeness and Queen crab species contain similar amounts, with Blue providing only about 7µg.
 Lobsters, for curiosity’s sake, contain around 4µg per 100g.

 You have to remember one thing:

 The recommended daily intake of vitamin B12 is very low, about 2-3µg per day.
 That means that you can do well even without all those vitamin B12 rich foods above.
-If you consume animal products on a regular basis – steaks, eggs, stews, even cheese — with the occasional internal organ (liver, heart, kidney, etc), you have nothing to worry about, at least when it comes to your B12 intake.
+If you consume animal products on a regular basis – steaks, eggs, stews, even cheese — with the occasional internal organ (liver, heart, kidney, etc), you should be having normal B12 levels.